aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 Use the `SnsPublish` target to publish messages to an Amazon SNS topic.

-The code snippets below create create an event rule with a Amazon SNS topic as a target.
+The code snippets below create an event rule with a Amazon SNS topic as a target.
 It's called every hour by Amazon Event Bridge Scheduler with custom payload.

 ```ts